a-finance-bro/a-finance-bro/README.md

 ## About me

 I'm an AI-native founder.
-I build products that earn their keep and the tools I wished existed, bootstrapped and end to end.
+I build products that earn their keep and the tools I wished existed, running as lean as possible.
 My focus right now is **Wend**, an AI relationship-intelligence graph, built under my studio **A14 Labs**.

 ## What I'm building